-Starting in January 2024, I will be a Postdoctoral Fellow at the Centre for the Study of Democratic Institutions at the University of British Columbia's School of Public Policy and Global Affairs.
-I am currently a Sessional Lecturer in the Department of Political Science at the University of British Columbia (UBC).
+I am a Postdoctoral Fellow at the Centre for the Study of Democratic Institutions at the University of British Columbia's School of Public Policy and Global Affairs.
 Previously, I held the Buchanan Postdoctoral Fellow in Canadian Democracy in the Department of Political Studies at Queen’s University and a Social Sciences and Humanities Research Council Postdoctoral Fellowship at the Wilf Family Department of Politics, New York University (NYU).

 My academic research examines democratic institutions in theory and practice.
 My first book manuscript, Mass Legislation, develops a normative theory to guide the design and evaluation of popular vote processes (i.e. referendums and ballot initiatives).
 I am also interested in an array of other topics at the intersection of democratic theory, Canadian politics, and public policy.
 My published work addresses disinformation and public deliberation, election debates in Canada, foreign interference in elections, self-governance of common-pool resources, and citizen participation in policymaking.
 You can find my Google Scholar page here.